Rhythm Pharmaceuticals Inc at Morgan Stanley Global Healthcare C

 Good morning.
-I'd like to welcome you to the 19th Annual Morgan Stanley Healthcare Conference.
-Before I get started, let me get to the requisite disclosures.
+Welcome to the Morgan Stanley Global Healthcare Conference.
+I'm Jeff Hung, one of the biotech analysts.
 For important disclosures, please see the Morgan Stanley research disclosure website at www.morganstanley.com/researchdisclosures.
 If you have any questions, please reach out to your Morgan Stanley sales representative.

-And with that, I am happy to have with me today this morning, for our opening session -- my opening session, from Rhythm Pharmaceuticals, Chairman, CEO and President, David Meeker.
-Let's get started.
-I guess to start off here, if you could briefly walk us through Rhythm Pharmaceuticals from a top level, what is the company's overall mission?
+For this session, we have Rhythm Pharmaceuticals with CEO, David Meeker.
+Welcome, David.

 David P. Meeker - Rhythm Pharmaceuticals, Inc. - Chairman, President & CEO